Faf4a/lavalink/README.md

   port: 0000, // Server Port
   password: "youshallnotpass", // Lavalink Server Password
   secure: false, // HTTP/HTTPS protocol
-  events: ["trackStart", "trackEnd"] // Array of events that can be used.
+  events: ["trackStart", "trackEnd"], // Array of events that can be used.
+  // debug: true // Used to enable debugging, not pretty but could help to debug your issues.
 });

 // Adding events